mururu/omniauth-hatena/README.md

-# Omniauth::Hatena
+# Omniauth Hatena

-TODO: Write a gem description
+A Strategy to auth with Hatena in OmniAuth.

+Get your ConsumerKey here:http://developer.hatena.ne.jp/ja/documents/auth/apis/oauth/consumer

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your app's `Gemfile`:

     gem 'omniauth-hatena'

 And then execute:

     $ bundle

-Or install it yourself as:

-    $ gem install omniauth-hatena

-## Usage

-TODO: Write usage instructions here

 ## Contributing